goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this research paper with me.
-Let me provide a brief, high-level summary of "DeepSpeed-Chat: Easy, Fast and Affordable RLHF Training of ChatGPT-like Models at All Scales":

 This 2023 paper from Microsoft's DeepSpeed team introduces DeepSpeed-Chat, a system designed to democratize the training of ChatGPT-like models using Reinforcement Learning from Human Feedback (RLHF).
 The system addresses three key challenges in the current landscape: accessibility, efficiency, and affordability of RLHF training, particularly for models with billions of parameters.